How can we help you today?

 What is Domain Privacy + Protection?

-When individuals register a domain name, their personal data—like name, address, phone number, and Internet Protocol (IP)—is stored in the WHOIS database.
-These domain names are regulated under the supervision of the Internet Corporation for Assigned Names and Numbers (ICANN).
+When individuals register a domain name, their personal data (e.g., name, address, phone number) is stored in the WHOIS database.
+These domain names are regulated by the Internet Corporation for Assigned Names and Numbers (ICANN).

-Since the WHOIS database is public, domain hijackers can also access the database and find your private, personal data.
-Domain privacy protection, a service offered by domain registrars, keeps personal data in the WHOIS records confidential and protects it from unauthorized access.
+Since the WHOIS database is public, domain hijackers can access it and find your private, personal data.
+Domain privacy protection, sometimes called WHOIS protection, keeps WHOIS privacy at a maximum and protects it from unauthorized access.

 A WHOIS lookup allows anyone to search the public WHOIS database for specific information about a domain name.
 Such information includes the current registrant, the registrant’s personal details, and the expiration date.